GACJ/complib-help/docs/compositions/overview.md

 A composition page is subdivided into various expandable tabs (click on the name of a tab to skip to a detailed description of its contents):

 [Layout](#layout)
 :   The human-readable form of the composition.
+The appearance of this can be adjusted using the [composition layout options](layout_options.md).

 [Blue Line](#blue-line)
 :   The pricked rows of the composition, with (or without) an overlaid blue line.
+The appearance of this can be adjusted using the [blue line display options](../methods/blueline_options.md).

 [Music Score](#music-score)
 :   The music score breakdown of the composition with respect to a specified [**music scheme**](../advanced/music_schemes.md).
 Users can use one of the default schemes (such as for half-muffled ringing), or specify their own.